mf1024/mf1024.github.ioo/_posts/2019-06-09-how-to-scrape-the-imagenet.markdown

 ---
-title: "How to scrape the ImageNet"
+title: "How and why I downloaded the ImageNet"
 layout: post
 ---
 ![imagenet](/img/imagenet/imagenet.jpg)